jacdevos/jacdevos.github.io.old/_posts/2015-08-12-how-to-become-a-thought-leader-in-software.md

 Or you can just build stuff.

-_Thanks to Martin Cronje - a few of the ideas in this post was his_
+_Thanks to Martin Cronje (a few of the ideas in this post was his), and Declan Whelan (who made sure good conversations happened and ideas spread)_